 A quick heads-up – if you remove the root site (or RootWeb, like it’s called in the code) of your classic SharePoint Site Collection, that site’s going to be troublesome to deal with.
 Whereas you can always restore a normal site from the site collection recycle bin, the root site you can’t.
 You actually can’t access the recycle bin after removing the root site, nor can you make magic happen with PowerShell commandlets anymore.

 The Recycle Bin would be located at a URL like this: https://<yoursite>/_layouts/15/AdminRecycleBin.aspx, but after the site is removed, it won’t be there.

-If you actually just wanted to get rid of your site collection by removing the site (see below), you’re out of luck again.
+If you actually just wanted to get rid of your site collection by removing the site (see below), in SharePoint Online, you’re out of luck again.
 Removing a root site (or a root web, as you can also call it) from a SharePoint Site collection seems to be a weird “worst-of-both-worlds” kind-of-action – you can’t administer or even access the site collection anymore, but you can’t restore it through the UI either (it doesn’t show as removed in SharePoint Online’s site collection listing, or in “Deleted sites” in the new Admin Center!
 Basically, you now still have the site collection, just without any sites in it.
-You can’t even reuse the url for anything, as it’s still reserved for your site collection!
+You can’t even reuse the URL for anything, as it’s still reserved for your site collection!

 Okay – so what are the steps I should never take?

 Browse to root site > Site Settings > Site Actions > Delete this site

 It will say this (see below), which is technically true, but doesn’t help us much…